Updated 01 Feb 2023

 - Count back 3 days from “plant potatoes” and write “prep potatoes”.

 - In the fall, begin looking for seed potatoes and order them as soon as they are available so you don’t miss out because a lot of places sale out quick.
 They should ship them when it’s time to plant in your area so don’t worry about ordering too early.
 I purchase mine form Hoss Tools because they have quality products and are a wealth of information.
 To purchase your seed potatoes, just click HERE.
 If you’ve missed the window for ordering your potatoes don’t sweat it, because you should be able to find some at one of your local farm stores.
-I noticed that Tractor Supply had a nice stock of them just a few days ago.
+Around here we can find them at Tractor Supply, Rural King, Lowes, Homes Depot, and many nurseries.

 So now you know when your last frost date is, when to plant, when to prepare your potatoes for planting, and when to order.
 It’s getting exciting now!
 So let’s get our hands a little dirty and start working on those potatoes.